i-warren/SDEV140_Final_Project/README.md

 -----------------------
 ### Requirements
 This program is written with Python 3.
 If you don't have **Python 3** you can download it at [here](https://www.python.org/downloads/)
-This program also has the following imports
+This program also has the following imports:
 - tkinter as tk
 - csv
 - ImageTk, Image from PIL